-As a professional, the importance of maintaining the wellbeing of your employees should always be a top priority.
+As a professional, the importance of maintaining the well-being of your employees should always be a top priority.
 When you have a cynical or disengaged employee on your team, production will suffer.
-If those behaviors are coming from a typically high-performing employee, there may be signs of burnout.
+If those behaviors are coming from a typically high-performing employee, there may be signs to recognize employee burnout.

 With busy schedules, work piling up, and pressures coming from other departments it can be difficult to spot burnout among the chaos.
 Signs of burnout are not necessarily in plain sight.
 To reduce the mental and physical exhaustion caused by prolonged stress, you need to be able to identify the signs.